Academy ›

 Three signals you've outgrown DIY:

-- Revenue above A$300k/year.
-The complexity of multi-channel revenue, international sales, GST nuances, and structure considerations exceeds what most operators can correctly handle.
+- Revenue above $300k/year.
+The complexity of multi-channel revenue, international sales, sales tax nuances, and structure considerations exceeds what most operators can correctly handle.

-- Pty Ltd structure with retained earnings or director payments.
-Tax planning becomes strategic; mistakes cost more than agent fees.
+- Limited company structure with retained earnings or director payments.
+Tax planning becomes strategic; mistakes cost more than professional fees.

 - International sales meaningful (>15% of revenue).
-US sales tax, UK VAT, and AU GST interactions need professional review.
+US sales tax, UK VAT, and domestic GST/VAT interactions need professional review.

-Below these thresholds, DIY tax (with Xero) is feasible.
-Above them, the agent pays for themselves through:
+Below these thresholds, DIY tax (with Xero/QuickBooks) is feasible.
+Above them, the professional pays for themselves through:

 - Tax planning (deductions, structure optimisation)

-- Audit protection (registered tax agents extend lodgement deadlines, represent you to ATO)
+- Audit protection (qualified professionals extend filing deadlines and represent you to the tax authority)

 - Time savings (4-8 hours/quarter you can spend on the business)